a45hif/developer-docs/docs/evm-tutorials/staking-precompile.md

 ## Prerequisites

-1. Read [EVM on Subtensor](./) for a basic introduction to Bittensor EVM
+1. Read [Bittensor EVM Smart Contracts](./) for a basic introduction to Bittensor EVM
 1. You should also be comfortable using [Remix IDE](https://remix.ethereum.org/).
-1. Read [EVM on Subtensor](./evm-on-subtensor.md) for a basic understanding of what an ABI is and how to use it.

 ## Setup EVM localnet, subnet and delegate